Coroner’s Statutes and Selected Laws

 An individual elected or appointed to the office of coroner may not execute any of the duties of office before a commission has been duly granted to the coroner by the Governor and properly recorded.
 An individual who violates this section may be sentenced to imprisonment for a term of not more than six months.
 The individual shall be liable to a person injured by an act done by the individual under authority of the office.

-In counties of the third, fourth, fifth, sixth, seventh and eighth classes, every coroner, within 30 days after the end of each year, shall deposit all official records and papers for the preceding year in the Office of the Prothonotary for the inspection of all persons interested therein.
+In counties of the third, fourth, fifth, sixth, seventh and eighth classes, every coroner, within thirty (30) days after the end of each year, shall deposit all official records and papers for the preceding year in the office of the prothonotary for the inspection of all persons interested therein.

 (1) The costs of disposition.